-Calculate your Basal Metabolic Rate (BMR) with this BMR calculator.
+Calculate your Basal Metabolic Rate (BMR) with this calculator tool.
 Your BMR is the amount of energy you expend each day when at rest.
 This calculator will also work out your daily calorie requirements.
-Gender, age, height and weight are required to calculate your BMR and you can hoose between metric and imperial units.
-You can also choose to use the Mifflin - St Jeor equation (default) or the Harris-Benedict equation.
+You can choose between metric and imperial units and the newer Mifflin - St Jeor equation (default) or the older Harris-Benedict equation.

 Disclaimer.
 Please note: